MarkoSterk/PyJolt/README.md

         status="error", data=None)
 ```

-You can implement handling of the abort exceptions in your ExceptionHandler class.
+To handle AborterExceptions you have to implement a handler in your ExceptionHandler class, however, HtmlAborterExceptions are automatically
+rendered and returned.

 ### Redirecting
 Sometimes we wish to redirect the user to a different resource.
 In this case we can use a redirect response of the Response object.